 - Friends and family have attempted to stop you from using drugs

 - When you stop taking drugs, you experience withdrawal symptoms

-- Your independence and freedom has been diminished as a result of the decision’s you’ve made while high
+- Your independence and freedom have been diminished as a result of the decision’s you’ve made while high

 - Thinking or actually harming yourself under the influence of drugs

 - Losing a job or being expelled/suspended from school because of drugs

 - Lying about your use and intake is a common occurrence